-One thing on regret before we get to the list.
-It’s important to remember that whatever stage we are at in life, there is no need for regret.
-The process of regret is one that provides nothing but suffering for ourselves as we begin to allow the past to dictate how we should feel now.
-Instead, we can use the past as a reference point to understand what adjustments we would like to make moving forward.
-The adjustments do not have to come out of pain, sorrow, regret or judgment, but simply a choice to do things in a different way.
-We are learning all the time, we can very quickly slow that learning process down by getting stuck in the idea of regret.
+I’d like to address one thing before we get to this list, however.
+It’s important to remember that, regardless of what stage we are at in life, regret does not serve us.
+It leads to nothing but suffering, and when we indulge in it, we allow the past to dictate how we feel about the present.
+Rather than giving in to regret, we can use the past as a reference point to understand what adjustments we would like to make moving forward.
+The adjustments do not have to come out of a place of pain, sorrow, or judgment, but rather a choice to do things differently.
+We are learning all the time, and we can very quickly slow that learning process down by getting stuck in feelings of remorse.
 When it comes to making changes, be at peace with the past and remember that each moment is a new choice.

 “This was the most common regret of all.
 When people realise that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
 Most people had not honoured even a half of their dreams and had to die knowing that it was due to choices they had made, or not made.
 Health brings a freedom very few realise, until they no longer have it.”